 If you’re planning to explore a little further afield then I recommend you buy a Central Scotland Rover travel pass which lets you make unlimited train journeys between Glasgow, Edinburgh, and the surrounding area for around £60.

-The pass lasts for three days and is valid for standard class journeys on ScotRail trains, but unfortunately you can’t use it on the new Borders railway line.
+The pass lasts for three days and is valid for standard class journeys on ScotRail trains (link to the ScotRail tickets page), but unfortunately you can’t use it on the new Borders railway line.

 Although Scotland’s warmest and driest months are between May and September the weather can be extraordinarily fickle so I don’t actually think there is a ‘best’ time to visit.